dbanetto/uni/while-infer/report.md

 I added an extension when a union is of records, such as below, you can use common fields from the records without the need to test which type of the union it is.
+This allows some syntactic sugar to for easier use of union'd records.

 ```javascript
     var x;